raycast/script-commands/README.md

 ## Write Script Commands

-To write your custom Script Commands, go over the following steps and follow the [troubleshooting section](#troubleshooting) if your script command does not show up in Raycast.
+To write your custom Script Commands, go over the following steps and follow the [troubleshooting section](#troubleshooting) if your Script Command does not show up in Raycast.

 1. Create a new directory for your commands
 2. Open the Extensions preferences in Raycast and select Script Commands